CSE237SP25/project-wallacegierelucas/README.md

 * handle large deposits/withdrawals

 Is there anything that you implemented but doesn't currently work?
+* We tried merging the transfer money branch to development, but encountered multiple merge conflicts.
+We were up late trying to fix them, but were unsuccessful.
+In the next iteration, we will work to fix this.

 What commands are needed to compile and run your code from the command line (please provide a script that users can run to launch your program)?